IvanIlagan/regexer-ruby/README.md

 # Regexer

-A ruby DSL for generating regex patterns in a human readable format.
-Regexer aims in making regex more easily learned and understood at first glance.
+A ruby DSL for building regex patterns in a human readable format.
+Regexer aims in making regex more easily read, learned and understood at first glance.

 ## Installation